 Crowded bodies of water are even more dangerous, with many other boats zooming by, all attempting to safely pass each other.
-If you or a driver around you becomes distracted, the result could be deadly.
+If you or a driver around you become distracted, the result could be deadly.
 Boaters are generally not wearing helmets or other protective gear and can be seriously injured in the event of a crash.

 Many of the same reasons you can become distracted in a car exist on the water.
 You could be texting or talking on a phone, eating, looking away or using the internet, but all could lead to the same dangerous situations.
-For more information about the dangers distracted boat drivers create, visit our web page.

 Why Should I Contact A Maritime Attorney If I've Been Hurt By A Distracted Boater?